tsaol/fmbench-orchestrator/README.md

 ## Running FMBench Orchestrator:

-You can either use an existing config file included in this repo, such as `
+You can either use an existing config file included in this repo, such as [`configs/config.yml`](configs/config.yml) or create your own using the files provided in the [`configs`](configs) director as a template.

 ```bash
 python main.py -f configs/config.yml
 ```

-# FMBENCH Orchestrator Configuration Guide
+# FMBench orchestrator configuration guide

 ## Overview
 This configuration file is used to manage the deployment and orchestration of multiple EC2 instances for running FMBENCH benchmarks.
 The file defines various parameters, including AWS settings, run steps, security group settings, key pair management, and instance-specific configurations.
 This guide explains the purpose of each section and provides details on how to customize the file according to your requirements.